substack/secure-peer/readme.markdown

 # secure-peer

-Create encrypted peer-to-peer streams using public key cryptography.
+Create encrypted peer-to-peer streams using public key cryptography and signing.

 No certificates, no authorities.
 Each side of the connection has the same kind of keys so it doesn't matter which side initiates the connection.